whfuyn/executor_chaincode/README.md

 CORE_CHAINCODE_ID_NAME="asset-transfer-secured-agreement" \
 ./tradingMarbles --peer.address 127.0.0.1:7052
 ```
-In fabric, some transaction can only be simulated and endorsed by peers in the same org with the peer.
+In fabric, some transaction can only be simulated and endorsed by peers in the same org with the client.

 * `CORE_PEER_LOCALMSPID` represents the org of the peer running this chaincode server.